-ALP is an omnipresent cell membranous zinc-containing metalloenzyme that catalyzes the hydrolysis of phosphate monoesters at basic pH values [15, 16].
-According to the origin, human APHs are divided into four isozymes - intestinal, placental, germ cell, and tissue nonspecific or liver/bone/kidney [2, 15, 16].
-Except for the bone ALP, which has a role in skeletal mineralization, the exact physiological function of other isoenzymes both in the physiological and pathological conditions is not clear [16-19].
+ALP is an omnipresent cell membraneous zinc-containing metalloenzyme that catalyzes the hydrolysis of phosphate monoesters at basic pH values [15, 16].
+According to the origin, human APHs are divided into four isozymes that are intestinal, placental, germ cell and tissue nonspecific or liver/bone/kidney [2, 15, 16].
+Except for the bone ALP, which has role in skeletal mineralization, the exact physiological function of other isoenzymes both in the physiological and pathological conditions is not clear [16-19].
 In circulation it is an inactive enzyme.
-The half-life of the liver isoenzyme in the blood is three days, and of the bone isoenzyme it is one to two days [20, 21].
-The serum level of ALP in children is normally two to three times higher than in adults due to physiologically higher osteoblast activity [2].
-For the same reason, bone isoenzyme in healthy children contributes by 85% to ALP activity, and liver isoenzyme contributes by only 15% [2].
-Due to placental isoenzyme, the serum ALP level is physiologically elevated during pregnancy, while in all other conditions, with the exception of BTH, it represents a significant marker of the presence of various diseases, primarily skeletal and hepatobiliary [3].
+The half-life in the blood of the liver isoenzyme is 3 days and the bone isoenzyme is 1-2 days [20, 21].
+The serum level of ALP in children is normally 2 to 3 times higher than in adults due to physiologically higher osteoblast activity [2].
+For the same reason in healthy children, bone isoenzyme contributes 85% to ALP activity and liver isoenzyme contributes only 15% [2].
+Due to placental isoenzyme, the serum ALP level is physiologically elevated during pregnancy, while in all other conditions, with the exception of BTH, it represents a significant marker of the presence of various diseases, primarily skeletal and hepatobiliary [3, 3].

 BTH represents a harmless biochemical abnormality that spontaneously disappears within a few months [1-9].
-It is most commonly found in children under five years of age, usually as an incidental finding during laboratory testing in routine health care, or as part of an evaluation for a specific complaint [2, 3, 5, 10].
+It is most commonly found in children under 5 years of age usually as an incidental finding during laboratory testing for routine health care, or as part of an evaluation for a specific complaint [2, 3, 5, 10].
 When it comes to children, the most common illnesses accompanied by BTH are various infections, usually viral, and rarely other pathological conditions [1-5, 10, 11, 14, 22, 23, 24].
-Also, BTH occurs as part of the use of some drugs, such as sulfamethoxazole/trimethoprim, cyclosporine, methotrexate and 6-mercaptopurine, as well as after renal and liver transplantation [25-28].
-There are descriptions of rare cases of benign familial hyperphosphatasemia [29, 30].
+Also, BTH occurs as part of the use of some drugs, such as sulfamethoxazole / trimethoprim, cyclosporine, methotrexate and 6-mercaptopurine, as well as after renal and liver transplantation [25-28].
+Described are the rare cases of benign familial hyperphosphatasemia [29, 30].

 Our patients demonstrate the classic features of children with BTH.
 Apart from current infections in which isolated elevation of serum ALP levels were identified, all were healthy, optimally developed and adequately nourished children.
-They all belonged to the children of the youngest age, of whom 13 were in the second and third year, one in the first, and one in the fourth.
-Similar to most authors, BTH was found in our patients as an incidental finding during routine laboratory testing as part of an evaluation of intercurrent infections.
-In 14 of our patients, BTH was identified during acute infectious diarrhea, and in four during acute upper respiratory infection, two of which were complicated by otitis media.
-The cause of diarrhea in six patients was rotavirus, Campylobacter was the cause in two, and adenovirus in one, while Streptococcus pneumoniae was the cause of otitis media in one patient; in other patients, etiologic factors of infection were not identified.
-The period of spontaneous normalization of serum ALP activity occurred after 1-3 months, so none of them, except initial exclusion of bone and hepatobiliary disease, required additional examination.
+They all belonged to the children of the youngest age, of whom 13 were in the second and third year, one in the first and one in the fourth.
+Smilar to most other authors, BTH was found in our patients as an incidental finding during routine laboratory testing as part of an evaluation of intercurent infections.
+In 14 of our patients, BTH was identified during acute infectious diarrhea and in 4 during acute upper respiratory infection, in two of them 2 complicated by otitis media.
+The cause of diarrhea in 6 patients was Rotavirus, in 2 Campylobacter and in one Adenovirus, and otitis media in one patient was Streptococcus pneumoniae, while in other etiologic factors of infection it was not identified.
+The period of spontaneous normalization of serum ALP activity occurred after 1-3 months, so none of them, except initial exclusion of bone and hepatobiliary disease, did not require additional examination.